daormar/debasher/doc/design_doc_resident.md

     behind the fragment and bury it in the middle of the file, where replay rejects it.
 With the rule, the fragment stays the torn tail of its segment, every reader thread dies with the same error, the heartbeat stops and the `Supervisor` relaunches the node.
+- **Arrival, positions and checkpoint schema (decided 2026-09-20).**
+  - *Arrival hook and lock.* A reader thread no longer puts what it reads on the inbound queue: it calls `_on_arrival(tag, envelope, line)`, with the text exactly as it arrived.
+The base class puts `(tag, type, payload)` on the queue, so the `Supervisor` does not change. `FBPProcess` overrides it: under one lock it takes the next position and puts `(pos, port, type, payload)` on the queue (from the last piece on it also appends the record to the input log there, before the put), so that position order is processing order.
+Checked with six reader threads on real fifos and 1500 messages: the positions that the brain thread saw were exactly 1 to 1500 in order, and the test fails when the lock is removed.
+The brain thread does not take the lock, except to prune.
+  - *What gets a position.* Every queued item (`DATA`, `BARRIER`, `INTERACT`, `CLOSE`), starting at 1; only `DATA` is replayed. `HELLO` never reaches the queue.
+Anything that starts a round from inside the node, such as a snapshot timer, goes through the same hook, so `processed_upto` is always defined; 0 means that nothing had been processed.
+  - *Checkpoint schema.* Version 2 adds `processed_upto`: the position of the item whose processing captured the state (a peer's first marker, or the `INTERACT` that started the round), taken when the round opens and not when it closes. `closed_ports`, `out_seq` and `last_seq` join the same version in their own steps, since the branch is not released.
+A node restored from a checkpoint numbers after its `processed_upto` (from the last piece on, after the larger of that and the last record of its log).
+A checkpoint of version 1 is refused.
 - **`CLOSE`**: the reader ends its loop on it and hands it to the brain thread like any other item, so it is logged, the port leaves the barrier's pending set, and the heartbeat does not count a reader that ended on `CLOSE` as dead.
 This replaces the marker file proposed before.